dapak2002/programming-languages-2022/assignments.md

 Assignment 1: Functional Programming.
 A calculator in Haskell.

-Assignment 2: Interpreter of a functional programming language
+Assignment 2: Interpreter of a functional programming language.

-Assignment 3: Interpreter of an imperative programming language
+Assignment 3: Interpreter of an imperative programming language.